willquill/dnd-vaelith-tir/README.md

 Here's what I did to set it up:

-1. Make sure my `docker/.env` file is appropriately set up.
+1. Make sure your `docker/.env` file is appropriately set up.
 You can use my `docker/.env.sample` as an example.
+Also, put your own subdomain for the server_name in `docker/config/swag/nginx/proxy-confs/bookstack.subdomain.conf`

 2. Create account at Linode